Reconstruction of the Voltigeurs de Québec Armoury

-The Voltigeurs de Québec Armoury in Québec, home to the oldest French-Canadian regiment still in existence, was damaged by fire in April 2008.
-One of the Government of Canada's first actions was to clean up the site and undertake the initial work to preserve the remaining structure.
-In the meantime, the Voltigeurs regiment has been moved to a new site for a 10-year period.
+The Voltigeurs de Québec Armoury, home to the oldest French-Canadian regiment still in existence, was damaged by fire in April 2008.
+One of the federal government’s first steps was to clean up the site and undertake the initial work to preserve the remaining structure.
+In the meantime, the Voltigeurs moved to a new site for a 10-year period.

-In 2009 and 2010, Public Works and Government Services Canada (PWGSC) carried out a series of activities to come up with a plan for the future of the Armoury: public consultations, a feasibility and profitability analysis, a variety of historical, archaeological and environmental analyses, and studies and post-disaster structural evaluations.
+In 2009 and 2010, Public Services and Procurement Canada (PSPC) carried out a series of activities to come up with a plan for the future of the Armoury: public consultations, a feasibility and profitability analysis, a variety of historical, archeological and environmental analyses and studies, and post-disaster structural evaluations.

-In June 2011, following an open and transparent tendering process, PWGSC awarded a contract to Arcop (now Architecture 49 Inc.), D.F.S.
-Inc. Architecture and Design, St Gelais Montminy and Associates, joint venture architects, to prepare the architectural designs and sketches for reconstruction of the Armoury, as well as plans and specifications.
+In June 2011, following an open and transparent tendering process, PSPC awarded a contract to Arcop (now Architecture 49 Inc), D.F.S.
+Inc., Architecture & Design, Saint-Gelais Montminy and Associates, Architectural Consortium to prepare the architectural designs and sketches for reconstruction of the Armoury, as well as plans and specifications.

-In November 2012, the Government of Canada unveiled the Design for reconstruction of the Voltigeurs de Québec Armoury.
+In November 2012, the Government of Canada unveiled the design for the reconstruction of the Voltigeurs de Québec Armoury.

 In 2015, Arcop, D.F.S.
-Inc. Architecture and Design, St Gelais Montminy and Associates, joint venture architects, provided PWGSC with plans and specifications.
+Inc., Architecture & Design, Saint-Gelais Montminy and Associates, Architectural Consortium, provided PSPC with plans and specifications.

-On May 19, 2015, following an open and transparent tendering process launched in January 2015, PWGSC awarded a contract evaluated at $72.7 million (taxes included) to Pomerleau Inc. for the reconstruction and expansion of the Armoury.
-Reconstruction is underway and should be completed by summer 2017.
+On May 19, 2015, following an open and transparent tendering process launched in January 2015, PSPC awarded a contract to Pomerleau Inc. for the reconstruction and expansion of the Armoury.

 About the Armoury